PrinciplesDotDev/principles/principles/relatedness-pattern.md

 3. They are ordered alphabetically, and indexes use indentation to group sub-words.

+[TOC]

 ## Article

-This principle will help structure your code to reduce cognitive load by increasing relatedness.
+This principle will change the way you code day to day.
+It will help you structure your code and reduce cognitive load by increasing relatedness.
 Let's take you through some examples:

 ### Related objects with unrelated arguments